Gokoku-ji is one of my favorite temples, because it’s home to the best graveyard, the best cats, and two of the strangest shrines in Tokyo.

 First, let’s go see the One-word Saint and the Scapegoat Saint.
 They’re to the right as we walk through the gate at the top of the stairs.

-The Hitocoto (One-word) Jizo is famous for granting any wish that can be expressed in a single word
+The “Hitokoto (One-word) Jizo” is famous for granting any wish that can be expressed in a single word…

 After we ask the resident saints to grant our hearts’ desires and let us duck our just deserts, lets backtrack and head up to the main sanctuary and pagoda, because they’re magnificent in any season.

-The nearby pagoda is at its Insta-best in the snow
+Gokoku-ji’s pagoda is at its Insta-best in the snow…

-And the graveyard that stretches out behind and below the main building has such a stark beauty when blanketed in white
+And the graveyard that stretches out behind and below the main building has a stark beauty when its monuments are hatted in white.

 Note: Don’t confuse this temple (Gokoku-ji) with Gotoku-ji, which is the lucky cat temple.
 If you’d like to visit the lucky cat temple instead, click here: